 In pharmaceutical, power generation and chemical process applications, austenitic stainless steels like 304 are typically the first choice.
 Molybdenum is mainly used for added corrosion resistance in 316, make it ideal for more acidic environments.
-Certain critical petroleum, chemical process and marine applications with corrosive chloride gas require the improved pitting and crevice corrosion resistance of 316 molybdenum-modified stainless steels.
+Certain critical petroleum, chemical processes and marine applications with corrosive chloride gas require the improved pitting and crevice corrosion resistance of 316 molybdenum-modified stainless steels.

 300 Series Austenitic – Typical Grade: 304 Chromium (17-25%); nonmagnetic, not heat treatable.
 Can develop high strength by cold working.
-Molybdenum (up to 7%) can increase the corrosion resistance – especially pitting and crevice corrosion resistance.
+Molybdenum (up to 7%) can increase corrosion resistance – especially pitting and crevice corrosion resistance.

 Let Us Help You Choose the Right Stainless Steel Tubing!